Eveldee/Nobeta-Guides/Any% NMG/README.md

 ![Underground blue light indicator](Resources/Underground_Blue_Light.webp)

-> Blue light that indicates the point at which Ice needs ot be charged
+> Blue light that indicates the point at which Ice needs to be charged

 You can start running again when you reach around 50% stamina, lock onto the two stone crystals on the right and on the left while still running towards the barrier.
 Reach the stairs, cast your charged Ice magic _(this will disable the running state)_ when you're on the stairs, start running again and shoot at the third stone crystal directly using non-charged Ice attacks _(you can hold the shoot button)_.
 Try to end up where the absorption book will spawn _(c.f. image below)_ before the cutscene starts.